-Children from within the Area of Prime Responsibility [APR] whose older sibling will be attending the school on the admission date.
+Children from within the Area of Prime Responsibility [APR] whose older sibling will be attending the school in Year 8 - Year 11 on the admission date.

 PRIORITY C

 Priority can only be given for applications to the school at which the staff member works (not at any school within the trust) and that applies to all staff who have been employed for two or more years at the time at which the application for admission to the school is made and/or those recruited to fill a vacant post, for which there is a demonstrable skill shortage.